 The weekly Parents’ Support Group focuses on parenting techniques and understanding child development.
 The group provides parents with a supportive venue in which to discuss their challenges and concerns, enhancing their parenting skills and sharing their progress, accomplishments and victories.

-The Elizabeth Stone House partners with Families First to offer parenting classes.
+Stone House partners with Families First to offer parenting classes.
 Recent topics included Limit Setting and Positive Discipline, Parenting Your Teenage Child, Parenting for Families with Toddlers and Preschoolers, and Parenting in Public: Parenting While Living in Shelter.
 Classes run from 4-8 weeks.

 The Anger Management group is designed to help participants change problematic expression of anger.
 Anger Management is a 9-week, curriculum-based program addressing the following topics: What Anger Is, What Anger Looks Like, Anger and Parenting, Why We Choose Anger, the Origins of Anger, Suggestions for Dealing with Anger, Effective Communication, Anger and Addiction, Anger and Boundary Development and Self-Care.
 The group provides participants with the tools to express their feelings in an appropriate and productive manner, enhancing their ability to foster and sustain healthy relationships, stable home environments and positive work situations.